JDPProductions/JDP_Teach/README.md

 Second Video - First Endeavor : https://www.youtube.com/watch?v=8Lx6dRPfiXA

-The documentation for the C++ 16and opengl program will be uploaded in two days.
+The documentation for the C++ and opengl program will be uploaded in two days.
 The card game is called double dip.

 *Note to viewers:
     Due to job applications and interviews, please expect some delays in videos and updates.
 Thank you for your patience!